sswietoniowski/learning-devops/README.md

 # Learning Docker & Kubernates & Terraform

-This repository contains resources helping grasps the basics of Docker.
+This repository contains resources that help grasp the basics of Docker, Kubernetes, Terraform, etc.

 ## Repository Contents